-I am the co-founder with Maria Truglio of the Spanish and Italian Modernist Studies Forum (SIMSF) at PSU.
-Through its interdisciplinary symposia, lecture series, graduate seminars, research workshops, reading groups, and salons, SIMSF provides a collaborative structure within which to explore the socio-historical, cultural, and aesthetic shifts that shaped Spain and Italy during the Modernist period.
-I am also the recipient of the Edward J. and Dorothy Clarke Kempf Memorial Fund (2016), the Institute of Arts and Humanities Resident Scholar Grant (2012-2013), the Richard Rorty Fellowship from the Benjamin Franklin Institute at the Universidad de Alcalá de Henares (2010), as well the Team-Teaching Grant and Challenge Grant from the Institute of Arts and Humanities and the National Endowment for the Humanities (2008).
+I am also the recipient of the François Chevalier Fellowship from the Madrid Institute of Advanced Studies (2020), the Edward and Dorothy Clarke Kempf Memorial Fund (2016), Institute of Arts and Humanities Resident Scholar Grant (2012-2013), Richard Rorty Fellowship from the Benjamin Franklin Institute at the Universidad de Alcalá de Henares (2010), as well the Team-Teaching Grant and Challenge Grant from the Institute of Arts and Humanities and the National Endowment for the Humanities (2008).
 I was awarded Stanford University’s distinguished Centennial Teaching Award in 2007.
 In 2005, I had the honor of participating as a respondent to the roundtable debates commemorating the 25th Anniversary of the Príncipe de Asturias Awards in Oviedo, Spain.